-Given the interconnectedness of the global supply chain and thin thread that our ecosystem hangs off, the industry requires a data-driven approach to tackle these problems and ensure a smooth transition of raw materials from one stage to the next, with minimal wastage and preserve the environment consciously.
+Given the interconnectedness of the global supply chain and the thin thread that our ecosystem hangs off, the industry requires a data-driven approach to tackle these problems and ensure a smooth transition of raw materials from one stage to the next, with minimal wastage, and preserve the environment consciously.

 Image Credits: https://qz.com/

 The 2013 Horsemeat Scandal was another major lapse in processing that adversely affected the brand image and upset the beef market in Europe.
-Mislabelled processed meats were sold in the UK, the Republic of Ireland, France, Norway, Austria, Switzerland, Sweden and Germany.
+Mislabeled processed meats were sold in the UK, the Republic of Ireland, France, Norway, Austria, Switzerland, Sweden, and Germany.
 Many investigations even revealed the presence of pork.
-With a diverse population in the EU, eating pork is prohibited in some communities, customers throughout the continent were appalled with these standards, calling to question the integrity of the food processing value chain.
+With a diverse population in the EU, eating pork is prohibited in some communities, and customers throughout the continent were appalled by these standards, calling to question the integrity of the food processing value chain.

 All these examples highlight the importance of maintaining an impeccable and fool-proof value chain that does not violate consumer trust in the brand or product.

 Needless to say, in order to engineer a water-tight value chain, companies must start by sourcing and procuring from reliable and consistent producers/farmers.
 To ensure the best quality raw materials, food processing companies must ensure traceability, accountability, and source raw materials from farmers with a history of high-yield delivery and maintain strict compliance with industry standards.